genhayes/Pathological_Image_Analysis/README.md

 # Pathological Image Analysis

+## Structure
+All functions can be found in MAIN_Functions.py

+Scripts starting with many_ loop through batches of files.

+Scripts starting with MAIN are the final pipelines.

 ## Abstract
 To overcome current limitations in the simultaneous analysis of immunohistochemistry stains in a single tissue section, we have assessed the novel implementation of segmentation and template matching methods sensitive to a range of detectable